jshttp/cookie/README.md

 ##### secure

 Enables the [`Secure` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.5).
-When enabled, clients will only send the cookie back if the browser has a HTTPS connection.
+When enabled, clients will only send the cookie back if the browser has an HTTPS connection.

 ##### partitioned